barrettinfotech/trumpet-rep-sheets/lesson-notes/ethyn.md

 ## Lesson Notes

+## week 3

+Clarke 1 sounding very good when you play with a relatively slow met speed (today it was at 100 for quarter).
+I like your controlled dynamic (soft).
+Work on Major scales and single tongue proficiencies.
+Bordogni 1--record.
+2, work on singing then mouthpiece--use drone or recording as sound reference (or piano) Hansen--play along with recording at slower speed.

 ### Ethyn, good job.

 Welcome to studio Ethyn!
 I'll add your lesson notes here throughout the semester.